How to visit Yala National Park on safari: A complete guide

 If you are a birdwatcher or love birds, then this is the place to see many different species.

-We saw many different species of bird, from herons, pelicans and ducks, to eagles and many more.
+We saw many different species of birds, from herons, pelicans and ducks, to eagles and many more.

 Plenty of birds species to spot